mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 It was early Fall and my dad and I were visiting Yellowstone and Grand Teton National Parks.
 That gave me a little over a week to find the right time to tell him.
 That was the goal of the trip.
 Superficially though, the goal of the trip was to see a bull moose.
 This sort of thing has become a running joke on our family trips; we've always got some new animal that we're hoping to see out in the wild, be it marmots or moose or porcupines.
 A porcupine is the dream, not because it'd be super interesting or anything, but because we've just never seen one.
 Even a big rodent can become mythic after a while.
 And while we'd aimed for moose before, Grand Teton was our best shot.

 It was getting pretty late in the trip and still no luck.
 Not for lack of trying.
-We'd gotten up early to go hiking through wetlands and along lakes, scope out some prime moose hangouts, and always kept an eye pealed while driving.
+We'd gotten up early to go hiking through wetlands and along lakes, scope out some prime moose hangouts, and always kept an eye peeled while driving.
 Must have driven Moose–Wilson road in Grand Teton a dozen times or more.
 A road name like that sets some big expectations.
 Bears, deer, elk, pronghorn.
 No bull.

 It was along Moose–Wilson road before sunrise one of those mornings that I finally worked up the courage to say, "So Dad, I'm going to be heading to Los Angeles in a few weeks..."